 To accommodate this high volume of data, Pinterest’s engineers created a huge online dataset for the app.
 Pinterest has a strong data strategy that has yet to steer them wrong, with AR (augmented reality) as the driving force behind the said strategy.

 How Much Does It Cost To Build An App Like Pinterest?

-The cost of a Pinterest-like app will mainly be determined by the scope and complexity of the app, and who/how you choose to build it.
-You have two options here, depending on the type of app you want to build.
+The cost of a Pinterest-like app will be determined by the scope and complexity of the app and who/how you choose to build it.
+You have two options here, depending on the type of app you want to develop.

 The costs for this type of build will be determined by the following:

 - Who you choose to build it & their hourly rate